Medvednica: Temperature

 During summer and winter, temperature inversion is sometimes present.
 An anticyclone forms above the cold continent during winter.
 When its center is close to Croatia, the weather is cold and gloomy in Zagreb and warmer at Sljeme.
 The mean annual air temperature on Medvednica is 6.2 °C, compared with 11.4 °C in Zagreb.
 The mean temperature in summer months is on average lower by 6 C-change than in Zagreb.

 On average, 15 days have temperatures below −10 °C, eight days a year have average daily maxima higher than 25 °C, and only one day reaches above 30 °C. The coldest month is January with a mean monthly air temperature of -3.1 °C, while the warmest month is July with an average temperature of 15.2 °C. Insolation exceeds Zagreb's by about 100 hours annually.
 This difference manifests itself during the colder period of the year, from October to March, when more fog occurs in Zagreb.

+Since records began in 1981, the highest temperature recorded at the Puntijarka weather station at an elevation of 991 m was 32.3 C, on 4 August 2017.
+The coldest temperature was -20.8 C, on 8 January 1985.